Institute

 The Institute’s mission is to:

-• Establish QDL as a rigorous, mathematically coherent dimensional-closure and prediction-filter framework.
+• Establish QDL as a rigorous, mathematically coherent dimensional-closure and admissibility framework.

-• Embed the Standard Model, gravitation, and metrology into a common 3L + 2F ledger that closes onto a conserved QDC.
+• Embed the Standard Model, gravitation, EFT/SMEFT structure, and metrology into a common 3L + 2F ledger that closes onto a conserved QDC.

 • Design and disseminate falsifiable experimental tests of QDL predictions across torsion balances, NV centers, cavity resonators, and metamaterials.

-• Make all derivations, ledger tables, and protocols publicly accessible and auditable via open repositories.
+• Make derivations, ledger tables, and protocols publicly accessible and auditable via open repositories.

 Research themes